-Where the committee recommends your application receive an advisory service, we will connect you to a Strengthening Northern Australian Business facilitator.
+If you are successful, we will connect you to a Strengthening Northern Australian Business facilitator.
 The facilitator will work with you to develop and implement a business roadmap, which will include recommendations for your business.

 The advisory service aims to develop and grow the region by strengthening the long-term resilience of businesses.